Seniors: 5 Ways to Boost Your Energy Levels

 It happens.
 Maybe you wake up tired, need a nap in the middle of the day, or feel like you need coffee and caffeine just to get by.

 If your energy levels are low, it’s time to take a closer look at a few things and make some changes.
-Here are some thing you can do:
+Here are five ways to boost energy for seniors:

 Eat more complex carbs

 Skip the sugary treats and drinks, white bread, rice, and pasta.
 And eat more whole foods like whole-grains, pasta, cereal, and crackers.

 Foods high in fiber also contain complex carbohydrates like peas, lentils, beans, fruits, and vegetables.